-- Slide the bread, parchment and all, onto the steel, stone, or baking sheet.
+- Slash the loaf a few times and slide it, parchment and all, onto the steel, stone, or baking sheet.
 Add one cup of hot tap water to the broiler pan and quickly shut the oven door.
 Alternatively, you may drop a couple ice cubes on the bottom of your oven to create steam.

 - Bake for about 30-35 minutes, or until you begin to smell the bread and it feels relatively light for its size (pick it up with gloved hands–if it feels at all heavy, add another 5-10 minutes to the baking time and check again).
 If the top is getting too dark, cover the bread with aluminum foil.